jusnga/pageviews/README.md

 1) Index per time bucket (i.e. index per day, week or month etc), this means that you could skip reading/process entire indexes based on your query
 2) ES caching, for aggregations specifically, the shard request cache would save a lot from subsequent aggregation calls.

-With larger scale/more insight on query patterns you could justify using a combination of both for hot/cold access.
+With larger scale/more insight on query patterns you could justify using a combination of both for hot/cold access (ES hot, spark batch cold).

 Another way to model this is as a multi-stage pipeline e.g. download -> sanitise -> parse -> filter -> process, where each "stage" in the pipeline would be an independent producer/consumer, that can subscribe to any compatible producer.
 This allows for a number of nice functionalities, for e.g.
 1) You could start processing files as soon as they're done as opposed to waiting for all files to download